Previous vehicleBack to index pageNext vehicle Humber Scoutcar Mk I

 Picture courtesy of The Guard Hussar Regiment Historical Collection

 Danish Army Specific: Delivered by the British forces in Germany in 1945.
-Superseded in 1953 by the Jeep (Willys MB/ Ford GPW).
+Superseded from 1953 by the Jeep (Willys MB/ Ford GPW).
+When the last units left the inventory in 1960 a total of 99 units had been delivered.

 Historical